By Mike Mitchell

 - Tampa Bay Vipers – Turner Stadium

 The players and coaches all lived in the same hotels where team headquarters resided.
 The XFL held its practices and live team scrimmages in empty stadiums throughout the entire month of January.
-In theory, the XFL could have played their entire season schedule in Houston.
+In theory, the XFL could have played their complete season schedule in Houston.

 The XFL played their final scrimmages at the same location (TDECU Stadium) in front of no fans.
 The scrimmages were full games with full contact, and with league rules in play.
 The entire league played its opening week schedule.
 The XFL’s broadcast partners, Fox and ESPN, were on hand to film and be a part of this dress rehearsal.